mengchen-li/mengchen-li.github.io/_blog/2026-03-20-when-the-south-wind-returns.md

 "Nothing to thank me for," Man-yi said, and smiled.

 Shen Hui should have turned and left.
 But she stood there, hands at her sides closing into fists, then opening again.
-She wanted to say something—her lips moved—and what finally came out was only "good night."
+She wanted to say something; her lips moved, and what finally came out was only "good night."

 Man-yi looked at her.
 The corridor light fell from the side; half her face was in light, half in shadow.
-She reached out and touched Shen Hui's arm—once, lightly—then withdrew her hand.
+She reached out and touched Shen Hui's arm once, lightly, then withdrew her hand.

 "Good night."

 Shen Hui went back inside.
-That night, lying on the folding bed, her aunt already asleep in the next room, her breathing faint and even, the clock outside struck eleven.
+That night, lying on the folding bed, her aunt already asleep in the next room, breathing faint and even, the clock outside struck eleven.
 She raised her hand before her face, palm upward, and in the dark could see nothing at all.

 She turned over.
-On those nights when the south wind blows back, even the pillowcase is damp.
+On nights when the south wind blows back, even the pillowcase is damp.

 Friday.

-Shen Hui finished the last batch of photocopies at the Fung Ping Shan Library ahead of schedule.
-She left at three in the afternoon.
+Shen Hui finished the last batch of photocopies at the Fung Ping Shan Library ahead of schedule and left at three in the afternoon.
 Instead of going straight back to Sai Ying Pun, she took the Star Ferry across the harbour to Tsim Sha Tsui on her own.
 On Nathan Road, gold shops ran end to end, the gold in their windows blazing under the lights.
 She stopped in front of one.
-The glass reflected her own face back at her—thin, eye sockets faintly hollow.
+The glass reflected her own face: thin, eye sockets faintly hollow.
 She was wearing the white lawn blouse, collar buttoned to the very top.
 She looked at that top button, thought a moment, and undid it.

-She walked a few more streets, turned into a small cosmetics shop.
+She walked a few more streets and turned into a small cosmetics shop.
 The storefront was narrow, shelves crammed with bottles and jars.
 She stood in front of the lipstick display for a long time.
-The lipsticks were arranged in rows, all different colors; she knew none of them by name.
-She picked one up, twisted it open—a red so deep it was almost dark, close to the true red Man-yi wore to work.
+The lipsticks were arranged in rows of different colors; she knew none of them by name.
+She picked one up and twisted it open: a red so deep it was almost dark, close to the true red Man-yi wore to work.
 She stared at the pigment for a while, then put it back.
-She took another—a pale shade with a hint of orange in the pink when she brought it close.
-She pressed it to the back of her hand and dragged it slightly.
-A faint pink streak remained, its edges slightly blurred.
+She took another, a pale shade, and brought it close: pink with a hint of orange in it.
+She pressed it to the back of her hand and dragged it lightly, leaving a faint pink streak with slightly blurred edges.

-The shop assistant came to ask if she'd like to test a color; she shook her head, put the lipstick back, and left.
+The shop assistant came over to ask if she'd like to test a color; she shook her head, put the lipstick back, and left.

 She took the ferry back.
-Standing at the stern, watching the Kowloon shore recede bit by bit.
-The evening sea wind poured in through the collar she'd unbuttoned—cool.
+Standing at the stern, she watched the Kowloon shore recede bit by bit.
+The evening sea wind poured in through the collar she'd unbuttoned, cool against her skin.

 The sun had gone down by the time she got back to Sai Ying Pun.
-On the stairs, she heard it at the third-floor landing.
-Man-yi's door was open; from inside came the sound of a radio.
-A song by Alan Tam—it cut off halfway and changed to another channel, the news.
-Changed again: Pian Pian Xi Huan Ni by Danny Chan.
+On the stairs, at the third-floor landing, she heard it: Man-yi's door was open, and from inside came the sound of a radio.
+A song by Alan Tam, cut off halfway and changed to another channel, the news.
+Changed again: Danny Chan's *Pian Pian Xi Huan Ni*.

-Shen Hui went into her aunt's flat, changed her clothes, washed her face.
-Sat on the folding bed.
-The radio next door was still playing—a different song now, a woman's voice, unhurried, each word drawn out and lingering.
-The music came through the thin wall and drifted around the small room; Shen Hui sat on the folding bed listening, and listened a long while before the song stopped.
+Shen Hui went into her aunt's flat, changed her clothes, washed her face, and sat on the folding bed.
+The radio next door was still playing, a different song now, a woman's voice, unhurried, each word drawn out and lingering.
+The music came through the thin wall and drifted around the small room; Shen Hui sat on the folding bed and listened for a long while before the song stopped.

 A silence.
-Then footsteps—Man-yi's slippers on the tile floor, moving from somewhere inside the flat to the front door.
+Then footsteps, Man-yi's slippers on the tile floor, moving from somewhere inside the flat toward the front door.
 The door opened.

 The footsteps reached the corridor and stopped.

 Shen Hui stood up.
 She walked to the door and put her hand on the handle.

 The doorbell rang.

 She opened the door.
 Man-yi was wearing an old grey t-shirt and denim shorts, her hair loosely gathered at the back.
-No makeup—her brows and eyes were bare, her lips their natural pale pink.
+No makeup; her brows and eyes were bare, her lips their natural pale pink.
 She was holding a plate of sliced mango.

 "Today's mangoes are especially sweet.
 Try some."

 Shen Hui let her in.
-Man-yi set the mangoes on the table, sat on the folding bed, cross-legged, back against the wall.
-She put a piece of mango in her mouth, juice running down her fingers; she bent her head to lick them.
+Man-yi set the mangoes on the table, sat on the folding bed cross-legged, back against the wall.
+She put a piece of mango in her mouth; juice ran down her fingers and she bent her head to lick them.
 As she did, her lashes dropped, lips touching the tips of her fingers, the tip of her tongue curling lightly against her fingertip.

 Shen Hui watched her do this, felt something tighten in her chest, and quickly looked away to take a piece of mango herself.
 It was very sweet.

 "You leave the day after tomorrow," Man-yi said.

 "Yes.
-Eleven-thirty train, morning."
+Eleven-thirty train in the morning."

 Man-yi speared a piece of mango with a toothpick and held it out to Shen Hui.
 Shen Hui took it.
 They ate the mango piece by piece like that, their fingertips sticky with juice.